sebtoombs/react-tailwind/readme.md

 An example app showcasing how to use React with Styled Components & Tailwindcss

+## Installation

+- Clone this repo
+- `yarn install`
+- `yarn develop`
+- Note: I haven't included any browsersync/live server etc. Run the index.html to view.
+If your IDE has a liveserver built in, use that.

 ## Things To Note

 - When installing tailwind.macro, currently need to run `yarn add tailwind.macro@next` to get the version compatible with tailwind@1